rgeluz/Sleep-Tracker/readme.txt

 	I initially used Firebase, however I started implementing it, a few hours before the assignment deadline, and came across compilation errors for importing certain items, thus I resorted to using Ionic Storage.

 14. Did you add any "extra" features, such as other data to log, the ability to edit or delete data, or changes to the styling of the app?
 If so, what did you add?
 How do these add to the experience of the app?
+	I added a circular progress bar for the overnight sleep data and they are enclosed in ion-cards.
+I added a toast feature when adding a new entry.
+The main app uses a tab navigation and in the view data tab there I use a ion-segment component to be able to toggle between viewing overnight sleep or sleepiness data.